 NOTE: In distributed systems, deciding on the second question is called leader election.

 We need a consensus protocol to make these decisions.
-Our consensus protocol works like this:
+Our consensus protocol works like this.
+If at least two observers think that Meow-Meow is unavailable, then Meow-Meow is unavailable.
+And the observer that finds a replica first wins the leader election.

 Once the observer processes elect a new leader (AKA primary) Meow-Meow, it’s time to begin failover.